Kornelijus/gloomy/README.md

 # gloomy

-> "glom but not as slow"
+> glom, but not as slow

 An utility for retrieving values from deeply nested object attributes, mapping keys, sequence indexes, or any combination of them.